-As mentioned in Section 3.3.1.2, there is the most need for effective demand management on the Mangaweka and Taihape supplies.
+As mentioned in Section Error!
+Reference source not found., there is the most need for e ffective demand management on the Mangaweka and Taihape supplies.

 At Mangaweka, there is a flow restrictor in place on the intake flow.
 During normal operations, this limits the total amount of water abstracted to 165 m3/day to ensure that the consent limit of 170 m3/day is not breached.
 This total resets at midnight each night.
 If the reservoir drops below 40% during peak demand periods, and the flow restrictor must be turned off, Horizons are notified prior to this action being taken.
 It usually takes 5-7 days of sustained high demand for this to occur, and it takes around 1 day for reservoir levels to recover.